-My name is Patrick Eng, I am 20 years old and I currently work as a Marketing Technology Manager at Direct Development, a marketing agency in Fairfax, Virginia.
-I am working towards earning my bachelor's degree in Applied Information Technology, and have a strong desire to blend both technology and marketing strategy into a symbiotic organism.
+My name is Patrick Eng, I am 22 years old and I currently work as the Head of Marketing Technology at Direct Development, an inbound marketing agency in Fairfax, Virginia.
+I graduated from George Mason University with degree in Information Technology, and have a strong desire to blend both technology and marketing strategy into a symbiotic organism.

 At George Mason University, I was fortunate enough to enroll in various Information Technology (IT) courses that covered the basics in the ever growing field of IT.
 As a lover of all technology, it has been a passion of mine to learn various languages. frameworks, and platforms that aid me in my marketing profession.
 The robust curriculum at George Mason has and continues to provide me with the education and resources to pursue a more in-depth career in Information Technology.
 Courses taken taught everything from networking essentials to Ruby on Rails.

 MARKETING TECHNOLOGY MANAGER

 September, 2017 - Present [Direct Development, Fairfax]

 As a Marketing Technology Manager, it is my responsibility to manage our internal and overseas team of IT solutions experts and provide oversight and coordination on our account-based tech projects.
 I work with various project managers to establish overall priority and ensure quality of service of projects handled by external developers.
 I am the marketing technologist of last resort, meaning when my team is unable to solve a problem for one of our clients, it becomes my job to dive into the issue and find the solution.